standiki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ##### A  a script that sets the mode of the file hello to this: #####
 > -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 ##### A script that sets the mode of the file hello the same as olleh’s mode #####
+##### script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed. #####